-Project Assistance: Community Arts Festivals supports the artistic development of local, community-based arts festivals by providing funding for fees paid to B.C. or Canadian professional artists and technicians and Elders or Knowledge Keepers engaged in the festival.
+Project Assistance: Community Arts Festivals supports the artistic development of local, community-based arts festivals by providing a grant to directly support fees paid to B.C. or Canadian professional artists and technicians, as well as Elders or Knowledge Keepers engaged in the festival.